mcmatan/Custom-Xcode-Templates/README.md

 Notice new custom templates!

-Eeasy generation of classed for the MVVM design pattern.
+Easy generation of classed for the MVVM design pattern.